Danceworks Information Page

 When you either book a trial or enrol at DWS you will need to create an account on our Parent portal.
-If you choose not to continue after your trial your information will be deleted however, if you continue after your trial it will make things smoother.
+If you choose not to continue after your trial your information will be deleted, however if you continue after your trial it will make things smoother.

 Once you are in the portal it will only show classes available for your child's age making it much easier to decide what class to choose.

 If you know what you want then please use our online registration portal to book.